 Motivation: This requirement conforms to the general orientation of IETF work.
-DMM deployment is foreseen in mid-to long-term horizon, when IPv6 is expected to be far more common than today.
-It is also unnecessarily complex to solve this problem for IPv4, as we will not be able to use some of the IPv6-specific features/tools.
+DMM deployment is foreseen in midto long-term horizon, when IPv6 is expected to be far more common than today.

+This requirement avoids the unnecessarily complexity in solving the problems in Section 4 for IPv4, which will not be able to use some of the IPv6-specific features.